BlueBrain/bbp-atlas-pipeline-validator/README.md

 ## Install

-You can install the file by using `pip install "pipeline-validator"`
+You can install the file by using `pip install bbp-atlas-pipeline-validator`

 ## Examples